Project Staff & Advisors

 University Archivist and Co-Principal Investigator: Natalie Milbrodt

 Natalie Milbrodt (she/her) is a practitioner, educator and consultant in the field of Library and Information Science, specializing in post-custodial and community-led archiving practice with an emphasis on project development, oral history, and metadata best practices.
 Before joining CUNY as University Archivist, Natalie led Queens Public Library’s Metadata Services division, responsible for the system’s cataloging and digitization efforts.
 In 2010, Milbrodt developed the Queens Memory Project, an award-winning community-led, post-custodial archives program collecting oral histories, photographs and other records of local and personal histories in Queens, New York.
-Milbrodt serves on the Oral History Association’s Metadata Working Group, as adjunct faculty for the Queens College MLIS program, co-founder of the Community Archiving Happy Hour, and as an advisory board member for New York State Historical Records, The Municipal Art Society of New York’s Enduring Culture Initiative, Design Dream Lab, and Wikitongues.
-Her cultural heritage consulting clients include The Wildlife Conservation Fund, UCL Qatar, the Internet Archive, and the Leo Baeck Institute.
+Milbrodt serves on the Oral History Association’s Metadata Working Group, as an organizer for the Community Archiving Happy Hour and NYC Neighborhood Oral History meetups, and as an advisory board member for New York State Historical Records and Urban Archive.
+Her cultural heritage consulting clients include the Documentary Heritage and Preservation Services for New York (DHPSNY) program and the Internet Archive.

 Outreach & Processing Archivist: Regina Carra